Jeseenacodes/Hospital_beds_Management_Project/Day 8.md

 ---
 ## Challenge
 - Create a patient summary that shows patient_id, full name in uppercase, service in lowercase, age category (if age >= 65 then 'Senior', if age >= 18 then 'Adult', else 'Minor'), and name length.
-Only show patients  whose name length is greater than 10 characters.*/
+Only show patients  whose name length is greater than 10 characters.

 ```sql
 SELECT patient_id, upper(name) as Name, LOWER(service) as Service, LENGTH(name) as Name_length,